As Ben Franklin famously noted, taxes are still one of the two life certainties that's impossible to escape.

 If you’d prefer in-person filing help, try the AARP Foundation Tax-Aide, which offers free tax prep help to anyone in over 5,000 locations, regardless of AARP membership status.
 After giving one of the volunteers your tax information, “your return is prepared right then and there, and it is electronically filed on your behalf,” said Julian Block, a tax attorney in Larchmont, NY.

 Middle-of-the-Road: File for Under $100

 Once you’ve figured it out, you can pick the platform that offers you the lowest price to file.
 If you’ve prepared your return but still have questions, or you aren’t sure you’ve done everything correctly, you have the option to take your prepared return to a tax professional and ask them to review it.

 It’s Complicated: Prepare to Pay (But Not Necessarily That Much)

-- A tax prep service like H&R Block is a viable option when you’d like to plan for next year and look at how new tax legislation could come into play (for example, are you looking for the highest possible take-home pay, or would you rather have a large refund?)
-They specialize in looking at how your tax situation changed this year and how that might affect you next year, says Lynn Ebel, tax attorney with the Tax Institute at H&R Block.
-The company offers free options for federal returns, and outside of that, price varies based on individual and forms required, averaging around $220.
+- A tax prep service like H&R Block can be a viable option when you’d like to plan for next year and look at how new tax legislation could come into play (for example, are you looking for the highest possible take-home pay, or would you rather have a large refund?).
+"They specialize in looking at how your tax situation changed this year and how that might affect you next year," said Lynn Ebel, a tax attorney with the Tax Institute at H&R Block.
+The company offers free options for federal returns, and outside of that, the price varies based on the forms required.

 - You might want to go with a CPA or enrolled agent if you’re building your own business, as these individuals have experience preparing both individual income taxes and advising businesses as they develop.
 They’re also a good option if you have a complicated portfolio of investments.
 But it won’t come cheap.
 Complex individual returns start can range from $1,000 to $1,500 and even higher.
 That might sound steep, but if your income is high enough and your taxes complicated enough, it may be worth it.